jankratochvilcz/kotobaten-flutter/README.md

 ## Releasing

-Releases are fully automated to all supported platforms via GitHub actions and Git tag-based releases.
+Releases are fully automated for Web, Android, and Windows via GitHub actions and Git tag-based releases.
 Pushing a new tag in the format `vX.X.X+X` wil kick off GitHub actions that build and push packages to individual platforms' stores.

 ```bash
 git tag v2.0.5+5